scipy/scipy/doc/source/dev/toolchain.rst

 explanations by Steve Dower (member of the CPython-on-Windows core developers) on this topic [17]_.

-The use of MS Visual Studio 9.0 (which doesn't have support C99) to build Python 2.7 has meant that C code in SciPy has had to conform to the earlier C90 standard for the language and standard library.
+The use of MS Visual Studio 9.0 (which doesn't have support for C99) to build Python 2.7 has meant that C code in SciPy has had to conform to the earlier C90 standard for the language and standard library.
 With the dropping of Python 2.7 for SciPy 1.3.x, the C90 restriction is no